okyeron/neotrellis-monome/README.md

 ## norns shield

-If you're on norns shield with 200218 or later do the following (probably a good idea to update first anyway).
+Update your norns shield to 201029 or newer.

 NOTE - Be aware this is a hack/workaround and is not officially supported.
 Proceed at your own risk